 - Safe password.
 Passwords containing letters, digits and special symbols should be used by employees.
 A weak password may lead to security breaches and data leakage.

 - Backup your data regularly and store it in a secure location separate from your computer.

 - Scan files you receive in chat and by email.
 Today more and more viruses are sent as attachments by email or just as files and links during live chat sessions.
 You need to scan such files to prevent your computer from being infected.

 - Sharing sensitive information in chat may be dangerous.
-There is an option to protect live chat sessions by enabling a secure connection.
+There is an option to protect web chat sessions by enabling a secure connection.
 However, chat transcripts are sent by a regular mail, and this does not provide the needed security level.